 Careers in Psychology

-Psychology majors may also enter graduate or professional schools in other fields such as counseling, law, medicine, social work and business.
-There is a great diversity within the field of psychology.
-Areas of specialization fall under such headings as clinical, counseling, experimental, industrial/organizational, sports, educational, community and developmental.
+Alternatively, psychology majors may choose to pursue additional education in areas such as law, social work, counseling, or psychology.
+If they choose to further pursue further education in psychology, students choose among the many areas of specialization in the diverse field of psychology.
+Areas of specialization fall under headings such as clinical, counseling, experimental, industrial-organizational, sports, educational, community, and developmental.
 Psychology as a profession continues to grow in response to society's recognition of the contribution of psychology to the understanding and solution of human problems.

-The University's Career Services Center assists students in their search for employment by offering individual career counseling sessions, by conducting an annual workshop series on interviewing and resume writing techniques, and by maintaining an educational, vocational, and employer information resource center.
+The University's Career Development Office assists students in their search for employment by offering individual career counseling sessions, by conducting annual workshop series on interviewing and resume writing techniques, and by maintaining an educational, vocational, and employer information resource center.
 A large number of employers visit the campus annually to interview graduating seniors.
-Many students begin working with the Career Services Center during their freshman year to develop a personal career plan.
+Many students begin working with the Career Development Office during their freshman year to develop a personal career plan.